MinaProtocol/mina/docs/specs/consensus/README.md

 > `subWindow(s) = s/slots_per_sub_window`

 and the genesis block's global slot is `0`, the genesis block belongs to sub-window `0`.
-This means the genesis block's window looks back in time over imaginary sub-windows, like this
+This means the genesis block's window actually looks back in time over imaginary sub-windows, like this

 ```text
                index: | 0    | 1    | 2    | 3    | 4    | 5    | 6    | 7    | 8    | 9    | 10   |